simonprickett/redis-pi-camera/pi/README.md

 The `imx219` value may differ for your camera.
 I was using the Raspberry Pi Camera Module v2.1.
 If you are using something different, you'll need to research appropriate values for your camera.

+If you made any changes, save them and reboot the Raspberry Pi.

 ### Python Setup

 You need Python 3.7 or higher (I've tested this with Python 3.9.2.
 To check your Python version: